Victorian Inspired Wedding Dress

 The Historical Inspiration

 Rebecca chose me to make her bespoke wedding dress because of my love of costume history.
-She brought lots of research and inspiration material to our first consultation which we sifted through to hone the ideas into her perfect dress.
+She brought lots of research and inspiration material to our first consultation.
+We sifted through this together to hone the ideas into her perfect dress.
 The hours we spent pouring over reference images were absolute bliss!

 The Initial Design